 - If the Robot is connected to Orchestrator, processes from the environments and folders the Robot is a part of are displayed.

 - If the Robot is not connected to Orchestrator, processes from the

 %ProgramData%\UiPath\Packagesfolder are displayed.
 The

-Packagesfolder can be specified, as explained on this page.
+Packagesfolder can be specified, as explained on the Command Line Parameters page.

 - Start and stop a process, as depicted below.
 Once a process is started, the execution status is displayed, with the possibility to Pause, Resume, or Stop the execution.
-Attended Robots can be configured from Orchestrator to automatically download and start processes.
 The Pause button can be disabled for a process from the Studio Process Settings window.
 You can use the Report Status activity to have custom status messages displayed during execution.
 Please note that, upon trigger, the process is paused after the current activity is executed.
 You can set global keyboard shortcuts from the User Preferences window to pause/resume, or stop processes.

 - View and manage running Foreground and Background processes.

 - View and download processes that have a newer version available, or that need to be downloaded and unpacked locally, and view the installation status, as depicted below: